StevenCyb/terraform-provider-gopackager/docs/index.md

 page_title: "gopackager Provider"
 subcategory: ""
 description: |-
   Provides a resource to compile GoLang source code into a binary executable.
 This resource requires GoLang to be installed on the system.
+For more details see gopackager_compile https://registry.terraform.io/providers/StevenCyb/gopackager/latest/docs/data-sources/compile.
 ---

 # gopackager Provider

 Provides a resource to compile GoLang source code into a binary executable.
 This resource requires GoLang to be installed on the system.
+For more details see [gopackager_compile](https://registry.terraform.io/providers/StevenCyb/gopackager/latest/docs/data-sources/compile).

 ## Example Usage